uk27/Real-Time-Log-Analytics-with-Hadoop-Kafka-Spark/README.md

+## Log Analytics with Hadoop, Kafka and Spark

 ### Overview
 The customer runs a website and periodically is attacked by a botnet in a Distributed Denial of Service (DDOS) attack.
 We are given a log file in Apache log format from a given attack.
 Use this log to build a simple real-time detector of DDOS attacks.